cyberkiko/cyberkiko.github.io/resume.md

 **ARBIMON/University of Puerto Rico** *Web Developer* - San Juan, Puerto Rico - __May 2007 to May 2010__

 ARBIMON (Automated Remote Biodiversity Monitoring Network) today has evolved to provide various solutions for acoustic monitoring.
-I was in charge of the web page and also helped with the development of the first versions of the ARBIMON web and mobile app.
+I was in charge of the website and also helped with the development of the first versions of the ARBIMON web and mobile app.

 **Manatee Conservation Center of Puerto Rico** *Freelance Web Developer & IT* - Puerto Rico - __2009 to 2014__

-Created, managed a WordPress website for the Center and provided IT services.
+Created & managed a WordPress website for the Center and provided IT services.

 ------